 I adapted these a little, adding almond extract and a combination of mini and regular chocolate chips.
-They were fairly easy to throw together as long as you could judge what the dough texture was supposed to be (I added a bit more milk).
+They're fairly easy to throw together as long as you can judge what the dough texture is supposed to be (I add a bit more milk).

 The original recipe ends up with 64 tiny scones, but I only managed 36, as they would've been way too small for my tastes.
 If you're counting them in the photo above, I cut them once again after they were baked.

-These got better after being stored a day or so.
-It seems like the glaze soaked into the scone a little bit and that made a wonderful texture.
-Really good with coffee, of course!
-The only thing I might change is using all mini chocolate chips instead of the combination, and about a half cup more.
+These Mini Chocolate Chip Scones get better after being stored a day or so.
+It seems like the glaze soaks into the scone a little bit and that makes a wonderful texture.

-- 2 3/4 C All-purpose flour
+- 2 ¾ C All-purpose flour

-- 1/3 C sugar
+- ⅓ C sugar

-- 3/4 tsp salt
+- ¾ teaspoon salt

-- 1 tbsp baking powder
+- 1 tablespoon baking powder

-- 1/2 C cold butter, cut into pats
+- ½ C cold butter, cut into pats

-- 1 1/2 C mini semisweet chocolate chips (or a combination of mini and large)
+- 1 ½ C mini semisweet chocolate chips, (or a combination of mini and large)

 - 2 large eggs

-- 1 tsp almond extract
+- 1 teaspoon almond extract

-- 2/3 C to 1 C half and half or milk
+- ⅔ C to 1 C half and half or milk

-- 3 1/2 C confectioners' sugar
+- 3 ½ C confectioners' sugar

-- 1 tsp vanilla
+- 1 teaspoon vanilla

-Whisk together the flour, sugar, salt and baking powder in a large mixing bowl.
+- Whisk together the flour, sugar, salt and baking powder in a large mixing bowl.
 Add the butter (I chopped the butter a little smaller to start with) and combine until the mixture is unevenly crumbly.
 It's OK to have kind of large chunks of butter still in it.
 Stir in the chocolate chips.

-In a separate bowl, whisk together the eggs, almond flavoring and 2/3 C. half and half or milk.
+- In a separate bowl, whisk together the eggs, almond flavoring and ⅔ C. half and half or milk.
 Add the egg mixture into the dry ingredients and stir by hand until it's moistened and holds together.
 Stir in additional milk or half and half if the dough seems dry - I added a bit more to where it was almost sticky.

-- Cut the square into 3" squares, then cut each square into triangles, using a pizza roller if you have it.
+- Cut the square into 3" squares, then cut each square into triangles, using a pizza cutter if you have it.
 Transfer the scones to a parchment-lined or well-greased baking sheet.
 They won't expand much, so you can place them fairly closely together.

-A tip from King Arthur flour - place the pan of scones in the freezer for 30 minutes before baking.
+- A tip from King Arthur flour - place the pan of scones in the freezer for 30 minutes before baking.
 While they are chilling, preheat the oven to 425 degrees.
 Bake the scones for 15 to 17 minutes, or until they're lightly golden brown.
 Allow the scones to cool on the pan and when cooled completely, cut them in half once again to form smaller triangles.

 - Set up a rack over a large piece of waxed paper.
 Dip each little scone into the glaze with a fork, making sure the bottom and sides are covered, and place on the rack until the glaze is set.

 Tips and Stuff:

-Next time, I would use all mini chocolate chips (about 1 1/2 Cups).
+Next time, I would use all mini chocolate chips (about 1 ½ Cups).